Ponderosa High School (Colorado): April 2007 bomb scare

 On April 20, 2007, former Ponderosa student Caleb Pegues, as a prank, set off a stink bomb in an area frequented by students who allegedly smoked marijuana in the area.
 The date, April 20 (4/20) holds some significance to many people, as well as being the anniversary of the Columbine High School massacre.
 The stink bomb consisted of a combination of various household chemicals.
 Reports indicated that either a toilet bowl cleaner or ammonia was put in a plastic bottle along with a piece of tin foil.
 This reaction created a gas, causing the plastic bottle to expand until it burst.
 The gas created by such a mixture reportedly smells like rotten eggs.

 As a result of this prank, Pegues was arrested, charged as an adult under Colorado's Direct File Statute by District Attorney for Colorado's 18th Judicial District, Carol Chambers, for committing several felonies before any investigation.

 Chambers was criticized harshly by the public for overreacting and filing excessive charges against Pegues.
 Many newspaper stories expressed the opinion that it was not appropriate that Chambers charge the juvenile as an adult for what most would consider nothing more than a childish prank.

 Security guard incident

 On November 28, 2016, former Ponderosa security guard Gary Postell sexually assaulted a 15 year old girl on school grounds and was arrested at his home in Castle Rock the next day.
-He was booked into the Douglas County Jail on a $5000 bond and was later sentenced to eight years in prison on October 15, 2018.
+He was booked into the Douglas County Jail on a $5,000 bond and was later sentenced to eight years in prison on October 15, 2018.

+2025 Bomb Threat

+On March 4, 2025, a 15 year old male student brought an explosive device into Ponderosa High School.
+At around 9:30 AM, the school resource officer received an anonymous message via the Safe 2 Tell Colorado app that a student had allegedly brought in a 'suspicious device'.
+The student was later detained and searched by in-school security and law enforcement.
+When the device was located, the school initially went into a hold position.
+Students and staff were not allowed into the hallways.
+Parents received a text message through the school district.
+At around 10:00 AM, all students were told to evacuate.
+The Douglas County Sheriff's tactical bomb squad arrived on scene along with the ATF Denver Metro Division safely removed the explosive device from the school grounds.
+As of June, 2025, the bomb type has not been publicly announced and the 15 year old male has still not been identified and is awaiting trial.
+The District Attorney of Douglas County has opened up a case where the teen could face multiple attempted murder charges.
+No students or staff were harmed and Governor Jared Polis made a public statement saying "Safe 2 Tell Colorado is very helpful in situations like these, I applaud the people who stepped forward to report an incident before it could've become deadly.
+Thanks to the SRO and security team.
+Ponderosa High School is safe once more".